+The California Medical Association (CMA) has long believed that diversity and inclusion strengthen the health of our profession and California’s communities.
 To that end, CMA launched a Diversity and Inclusion Technical Advisory Committee (D&I TAC) in 2014 to usher in a new generation of policies and initiatives focused on:

-- Developing resources and programs that demonstrate why diversity and inclusion is a business imperative.
+- Developing resources and programs that demonstrate why diversity and inclusion is a business imperative

-- Implementing policies and practices that make diversity and inclusion goals a permanent strategic focus.
+- Implementing policies and practices that make diversity and inclusion goals a permanent strategic focus

-- Supporting efforts to achieve diversity and inclusion within the physician workforce and in California medical schools.
+- Supporting efforts to achieve diversity and inclusion within the physician workforce and in California medical schools

-The D&I TAC presented research at the July 2018 Board of Trustees meeting highlighting the benefits of diversity and inclusion efforts towards clinical outcomes and demonstrating why it is a business imperative, as well as recommendations for new CMA policy and procedures and joint engagement between NEPO and EMOS.
-CMA is also researching the effectiveness of pipeline programs designed to encourage students to enroll in medical school and to pursue careers in medicine, and how organized medicine can be a partner in strengthening pipeline programs.
+The D&I TAC presented research at the July 2018 BOT meeting highlighting the benefits of diversity and inclusion efforts toward clinical outcomes and demonstrating why it is a business imperative, as well as recommendations for new CMA policy and procedures with joint engagement between the Network of Ethnic Physician Organizations (NEPO) and the Ethnic Medical Organization Section (EMOS).